I. What We Lose

 I met Tariq, who lives in Dresden and was beaten three times by right wing xenophobes– who he calls “Nazis”– and even landed in the hospital.
 After a long journey to find sanctuary, he is now lost and confused.
 It is easy to see both trauma and endurance on many faces, fierce ambition on others, fear and courage on others, and on all faces, happiness and relief when they encounter the kindness of strangers—and feel that the strangers might become friends.

 Study after study shows that when refugees can speak the host language and develop their skills, they contribute much more to the economy than they take from it.
-We learned, however, that they contribute something far greater: Their courage, patience, resourcefulness, resilience, determination, and fight for justice provide a model of how to live.
+To our surprise, we learned that they contribute something far greater: Their courage, patience, resourcefulness, resilience, determination, and fight for justice provide a model of how to live.

 [i] Brad Evans and Zygmunt Bauman, “The Refugee Crisis Is Humanity’s Crisis” The New York Times, May 2, 2016.